-Have you recently checked how your employees feel about safety of their personal, very sensitive data (or should we say – Personally Identifiable Information) that’s stored across your HR administration and Payroll systems?
+Have you recently checked how your employees feel about safety of their personal, very sensitive data (or should we say – Personally Identifiable Information) that are stored across your HR administration and Payroll systems?

 If not, here’s friendly advice: it is about time.